Serial numbers

 The online database is available to all users and shows every serial number recorded up to the time of the last update, usually no more than 15 days before.
 Numbers are as accurate as possible, but mistakes are inevitable:

-- handwritten serial numbers can be terribly hard to read
+- handwritten serial numbers are frequently terribly hard to read

 - handwritten serial numbers can be mis-interpreted

-- many serial numbers have been reported by collectors and dealers without images for proof
+- serial numbers have been reported by collectors and dealers without images for proof

-- some sources are notorious for reporting serial numbers and dates that cannot possibly fit into existing and provable series of serial numbers, so both dates and serial numbers become unreliable
+- some sources are notorious for reporting serial numbers and dates that cannot possibly fit into existing and provable series of serial numbers' in those cases, both dates and serial numbers become unreliable

-- many sellers use stock images for illustrations and therefore render reported serial numbers unprovable
+- some sellers persist in using use stock images for illustrations and therefore render reported serial numbers unprovable

 I BEG collectors to contribute send scans or photographs of certificates to help fill out the database further, no matter how common their certificates might be.